Why Diversity Matters

 Start now by Learning About Diversity at Argosy University - Denver, and how it Compares to Other Schools in the U.S..

-Argosy University - Denver is considered to be middle of the pack in overall diversity, and is ranked #1,164 nationwide.
+Argosy University - Denver is below average when it comes to overall diversity, and is ranked #2,061 countrywide.

 Campus is Above Average in Ethnic Diversity